 - Ease of administration: Makes administration easier; the organization is more rationally arranged in a structural hierarchy.
 In a bureaucratic structure, maintaining control of the management, making necessary adjustments as and when required, and the introduction of a new set of rules, as per requirements from time to time, are easier owing to the large size of the organization.

 Disadvantages of Bureaucracy

-- Red tape: Bureaucracy by its very character follows a certain set of rules and regulations.
-This imparts lack of flexibility and can often lead to inefficiency.
+- Red tape: Bureaucracy, by its very character, follows a certain set of rules and regulations.
+This imparts a lack of flexibility and can often lead to inefficiency.

 - Bureaucratic delays: The complicated set of rules in a bureaucratic system often causes long delays.

 - Bureaucratic corruption: Corruption in the higher rungs of bureaucracy can be very disastrous to the economy.

 - Change of goals: The process of getting work done in a bureaucratic system is cumbersome and the set of rules and regulations often are given greater importance than the end result.

 - Paperwork: A lot of paperwork may be required even for very simple work.

 - Compartmentalization: As the jobs are divided across categories, it restricts the opportunities for collaboration and people performing tasks in other categories.